lcwheeler/jekyll-now/about.md

 #### Outreach

-As an undergraduate I regularly engaged in outreach activities designed to inspire scientific interest in young children.
-A major problem I have encountered is the ability to both find and share resources for the development of teaching tools.
+Growing up I had several opportunities to interact with professional scientists and learn about the scientific process in an educational environment.
+Those experiences shaped my view of science and inspired me to pursue a scientific career.
+I have engaged in outreach activities periodically since the beginning of my undergraduate education.
+I have a strong interest in continuing my involvement with outreach to the general public, because I believe that science is made stronger when the public is engaged.
+Additionally, I have a strong interest in promoting policies of open science and broader collaboration among scientists.
+One major problem I have encountered is the ability to both find and share resources for the development of teaching tools.
 Currently, I am working with one of my peers to develop an online tool for sharing teaching resources and ideas.